Filter Content

 Our school canteen is run by a full time Supervisor and a part time assistant.
 They always need volunteers to help.
 At least two volunteers are needed every day to man the canteen.
 If you would like to assist in the canteen please contact the school or fill out the Parent/Carer Volunteer Form using the link below.

-Volunteers are particularly required for Thursday's and Friday's.
+Two volunteers are particularly required for THURSDAY and FRIDAY.

 Alternatively fill in the form on the school website under canteen in the Parent Info section.